Using the Query Table Data Construct

 Properties: Primary Index Tab

-If you specified the name of a table schema in the Definition field of the Table Settings tab, then the Primary Index tab is dimmed and unavailable.
-In this case, the specified table schema is responsible for providing the primary index field or fields.
+If you specified the name of a table schema in the Table Schema drop-down in the Schema tab, the Primary Index tab shows the primary index field or fields defined in the table schema.
+You cannot edit the index fields.

-If the Definition field specifies <Private Table Schema>, then use the Primary Index tab as described in this section to define the primary index field for this Query Table.
+If you specified <Private Table Schema> the name of a table schema in the Table Schema drop-down, then you must use the Primary Index tab to define the primary index field for this Query Table.

 Query Tables must have a primary index to be valid.
-Use the Primary Index tab to specify a field or fields that will be used to look up values in the Query Table.
-In general, specify the field or fields that the associated Query operators will use most often.
+Use the Primary Index tab to select a schema field or fields that will be used to look up values in the Query Table.
+Usually, the primary index field or fields are those that the associated Query operators will use most often.
 For example, in a table that stores stock trade information, the field that holds the stock symbol is likely to be queried often.

 In the Available Fields list, double-click each field that you want to add to the index (or select a field and click the right arrow button).